Chalfont Child Custody Lawyers

 Over the last 15 years, our partners have been named by their peers as Pennsylvania Super Lawyers, as published in Philadelphia Magazine.
 In addition, many of our associates have been named as Pennsylvania Rising Stars.
 Our firm was named by The Reporter’s Reader’s Choice as Best Law Firm from 2005 through 2013, and US News & World Report has given us a “Best Law Firm” accolade each year since 2010.
 And since 1992, Rubin, Glickman, Steinberg & Gifford has received the highest AV rating from the Martindale-Hubbell Peer Review rating process.
 These honors demonstrate our firm’s dedication to providing focused, knowledgeable, ethical representation to each of our clients.

 If you are in the middle of a child custody dispute in Chalfont, Bucks County, PA, the compassionate family lawyers at Rubin, Glickman, Steinberg and Gifford, P.C. can help guide you through the custody process.
-Contact us today to schedule a consultation with one of our experienced child custody attorneys to learn more about your rights and options and about how we can help you achieve a favorable resolution and protect your child’s interests in your custody matter.
+Contact us today to schedule a consultation with one of our experienced child custody attorneys in Chalfont, PA to learn more about your rights and options and about how we can help you achieve a favorable resolution and protect your child’s interests in your custody matter.
 We can be reached at 215-822-7575 to schedule your free initial consultation.